 - Best Novels: Her notable novels include Reflections in a Golden Eye, The Member of the Wedding, Clock without Hands, and The Heart is a Lonely Hunter.

 - Other Works: Her other notable works include The Ballad of the Sad Café: The Novels and Stories of Carson McCullers, and some plays such as The Member of the Wedding, The Square Root of Wonderful, A Play in Three Acts, Illumination and Night Glare and Sweet as a Pickle and Clean as a Pig.

 Carson McCullers’s Impacts on Future Literature

-Carson McCullers has left a considerable legacy to the world as, after several years of her demise, her works still enjoys a place among the global literature.
-Whether in a real story or a gothic novel, in nonfiction or fiction, her voice speaks through her words.
-To many critics and authors, her writings are free from prejudices and artificiality as if the author has had an innocent upbringing far from the alluring nature of the world.
+Carson McCullers has left a considerable legacy to the world as, after several years of her demise, her works still take a prominent place in global literature.
+Whether in a real story or a gothic novel, nonfiction, or fiction, her voice speaks through her words.
+To many critics and authors, her writings are free from prejudices and artificiality, as if the author has had an innocent upbringing far from the alluring nature of the world.
 Instead, she has successfully created a realistic world found everywhere.